NateSkiles/MyThai-Code-Summary/readme.md

 The app is created in the Django Framework version 2.2 and was written with Python, HTML, CSS, & DTL (Django-Template Language).

 ## Skills Acquired
 I gained many skills during this live project, the one I would like to discuss first is confidence.
 While there are always things to be improved on, the confidence gained from starting with nothing to having a fully functioning app has given me confidence in my ability to problem solve as a developer.
-I still have quite a bit to learn yet, but this project ability to stick with something even when it looks like you've hit a dead-end.
+I still have a bit to learn, but this project shows the ability to stick with something even when it looks like you've hit a dead-end.
 Learning how to get yourself out of those situations through research and asking the right questions will always be a skill I take away from any project I complete.

-One of my takeaways from the project and working as a small piece of a larger project that is already underway is how important version control is to the organization of a project.
-When there’s even one developer working on a project, things can get messy quickly, so being comfortable managing your own branches as well as working around other developer’s branches is an integral part of working as a team.
+A takeaway from the project and working as a small piece of a larger project is how vital version control is to the organization of a project.
+When there’s even one developer working on a project, things can get messy quickly, so being comfortable managing your branches and working around other developer’s branches is an integral part of working as a team.

-Finally, as for technical skills, I gained a lot of knowledge on Python/Django and more specifically the logic behind the Model-View-Controller (MVC) framework pattern.
-While Django uses a Template, not a controller, and would be considered a Model-View-Template (MVT), I still gained the skills to understand the patterns behind the framework and how its different parts interact.
-This will give me the tools to more effectively familiarize myself with new frameworks down the road.
+Finally, as for technical skills, I gained a lot of knowledge on Python/Django and, more specifically, the logic behind the Model-View-Controller (MVC) framework pattern.
+Django uses a Template, not a controller, and would be considered a Model-View-Template (MVT).
+I still gained the skills to understand the patterns behind the framework and how its different parts interact.
+This gave me the tools to more effectively familiarize myself with new frameworks and technologies down the road.

 *Back to [Top](https://github.com/NateSkiles/Python-Live-Project-Code-Summary#python-live-project)*